 Students apply for admission to Co-op after completing a minimum of 24 credit hours.
 Applications are due to the Co-op Office by early October each year.
 Students who have completed more than 75 credits hours are no longer eligible to apply.
-A minimum cumulative 2.5 GPA is required at the time of application.
+A minimum cumulative 2.50 GPA is required at the time of application.
 All new Co-op students are required to attend professional development workshops in preparation for their first Co-op work term.
 Students alternate study terms with Co-op work terms, completing 3 four-month Co-op work terms with an optional fourth, or a 12 to 16-month internship, ending on a study term, to complete Co-op.
 Each Co-op work term is a course with corresponding tuition fee, which is awarded a pass or fail grade.
-Completion of the third Co-op work term or a 12 to 16-month internship results in the acquisition of a total of three credit hours.
+Students will receive two credit hours for each of the first three four-month Co-op courses completed, or six credit hours for completion of a 12 to 16-month internship (up to a maximum total of six credit hours, which count as two elective courses towards graduation requirements).
 Co-op is noted on the student's final transcript of marks as well as on the degree parchment.
 See Co-op course descriptions for further details on course requirements.

-Students completing Co-op will normally take an additional term to complete their degree, graduating with the added benefit of a year or more of practical experience in their field of study.
+Students completing Co-op will graduate with the added benefit of a year or more of practical experience in their field of study.
 Studies show that Co-op graduates gain employment sooner after graduation, have higher starting salaries, and are more likely to find employment related to their degree area than non-Co-op graduates.
 For further information, visit http://co-op.acadiau.ca.